-- Every year our 8th grade class takes an educational trip to Washington, D.C.
+- 1. Every year our 8th grade class takes an educational trip to Washington, D.C.
 Families can secure travel funds through the use of scrip or other pre-approved fundraising events. - 2.
 Only current Trinity students in the 8th grade may go on the Washington, D.C. trip - 3.
 School dress code and discipline guidelines apply. - 4.
 All students and chaperones must travel using the same mode of transportation throughout the trip.
 A waiver may be granted under extenuating circumstances by the Board of Education but must be applied for at least four months before the trip. - 5.
 Chaperones and students must follow all guidelines established by the tour company and the Board of Education. - 6.
-This trip is designed for the students and is not intended to serve as a family vacation. - 7.
-There must be one chaperone for every three students in the hotel rooms. - 8.
+This trip is designed for the students as an educational experience and is not intended to serve as a family vacation. - 7.
 A faculty representative will accompany the 8th grade on the DC Trip.